-Useful life Method Trademarks 10 years Straight line
+Useful life Method

+Trademarks 10 years Straight line

+Licenses 5 years Straight line

 Useful lives are also examined on an annual basis and adjustments, where applicable are made on a prospective basis.
 The Company does not have any intangible assets with indefinite lives.